CPRIT Graduate Scholars Program Alumni

 CPRIT Graduate Scholar 2019-2021

-Current Position: Global Head of Research and Technology Search and Evaluation at Daiichi Sankyo Inc
+Current Position: Head of Strategic Initiatives, Global Business Development at Daiichi Sankyo Inc

 Dr. Cogdill received her Bachelor’s degree in Molecular Biology from the University of North Carolina at Pembroke, where she also lettered as a NCAA varsity athlete in women’s volleyball.
 Following graduation, Alexandria worked as a cancer research fellow first at the National Institutes of Health (at the National Cancer Institute), then at Harvard Medical School in affiliation with the Massachusetts General Hospital; mentored by Drs.
 Steven Rosenberg and Jennifer Wargo, respectively.
 Next, Alexandria worked full time at the University of Pennsylvania in the Center for Cellular Immunotherapies (CCI), directed by Dr. Carl H. June while in graduate school.
 In May 2016, she graduated summa cum laude from the School of Engineering and Applied Science at the University of Pennsylvania with a Master’s in Bioengineering and Engineering Entrepreneurship.
 Since joining the Immunology PhD program at the UT MD Anderson UTHealth Graduate School in August 2016, Alexandria has received a number awards recognizing her academic, research, and community outreach achievements, including the Student InterCouncil Academic Achievement Award (2020), the Dr. John J. Kopchick Fellowship (2019), the American Legion Auxiliary Fellowship in Cancer Research (2018), the R.W.
 Butcher Achievement Award (2017), and the Schissler Foundation Fellowship (2016).
 Recently, Alexandria completed a Fulbright Research Fellowship in Paris, France under the advisement of Prof. Laurence Zitvogel examining domestic and international differences in cancer responsiveness as it relates to the gut microbiome.

-Dr. Cogdill currently works as the Global Head of Research and Technology Search and Evaluation at Daiichi Sankyo Inc in New York.
+Dr. Cogdill currently works as the Head of Strategic Initiatives, Global Business Development at Daiichi Sankyo Inc in New York.

 Pranavi Koppula, M.S.